 Why did we choose EY?
 First, they’ve got masses of experience with businesses of all shapes and sizes to harness AI and build resilience against cyber threats.
 Second, they’re experts at pinpointing weaknesses and putting strong solutions in place.
 And third, they focus on making the biggest impact with the smallest cost.

-Spaces for both workshops are limited, so I’d recommend securing your spots as soon as possible.
+Spaces for the workshop are limited, so I’d recommend securing your spots as soon as possible at the link below.
 In a world that’s moving faster than ever, be the business that’s prepared.

 Notes: